wlach/eideticker/README.md

   allow SUTAgent to run commands as root in silent mode (so that notifications don't pop up while running tests.

-The remaining requirements depend on whether you are capturing with the phone's HDMI out.
+The remaining requirements depend on whether you are capturing with the phone's HDMI out or with a PointGrey camera.
 It is also possible to use the Eideticker harness without video capture, which can be useful for certain cases: see below.

 ### HDMI